Employment Projections

 Projections are available for Ohio, the six regions of the JobsOhio Network, and eight large metropolitan areas.

-As with all forecasts and projections, Labor Market Projections are subject to error, especially if events negate underlying assumptions.
+As with all forecasts and projections, labor market projections are subject to error, especially if events negate underlying assumptions.
 Generally, relative error increases with smaller industries, occupations and areas.